Application Procedures – Charlotte

 You will be responsible for adhering to the policies in the current Student Handbook and Academic Catalog as well as meeting all of the deadlines listed in the Academic Calendar.
 Please be sure to review this information carefully.
 These items are all available here.

 Welcome to Gordon-Conwell!
 Your seminary experience can be a rewarding as well as challenging time.
 To insure that you get a good start at Gordon-Conwell Theological Seminary—Charlotte, new students are invited to attend New Student Orientation.
 Due to the important information that is presented, all certificate and degree-seeking students are required to attend this event.
-Special students are not required to attend, but are strongly encouraged to do so.
+Special and Online/Hybrid students are not required to attend.
 Semlink students are required to attend New Student Orientation in the semester in which they are matriculating on campus.

-New Student Orientation is completed in two parts - an Online Pre-Orientation course and the New Student Orientation event held on campus.
+New Student Orientation is completed in two parts - an online Orientation and the New Student Orientation event held on campus.
 Both parts are required.
 New Students are sent necessary information and reminders well in advance of New Student Orientation.

 Generally, this should be completed before the New Student Orientation event on campus.
 The online material not only provides valuable information for getting started at Gordon-Conwell, but also affords a great opportunity to become familiar with our class management platform, Sakai.
 The online material is also available throughout your first semester, in case you need to reference any of this later.